 - For most charts, this is the y-axis.
 It represents the concept "Aggregate and display non-empty values for this parameter for those data points sharing the same Dimension value."
 All parameters need to be aggregated.

-- It is possible to have more than one Measure parameter.
-This will results in multiple, independent visualizations.
+- Having more than one Measure parameter is possible.
+This will result in multiple, independent visualizations.

 - This field is mandatory.
 It is not possible to create a chart without at least one Measure parameter.